Constitution of Bangladesh: Constitutional reform

-Dr. Kamal Hossain, who is described as the "father of the Bangladeshi Constitution", has been an ardent supporter of reforming the document to reflect the values of the 21st century.
+Dr. Kamal Hossain, who is described as the "Father of the Bangladeshi Constitution", has been an ardent supporter of reforming the document to reflect the values of the 21st century.
 Hossain has blamed amendments during military rule for eroding the Constitution's principles.
-Justice Muhammad Habibur Rahman, a former Chief Justice and chief advisor to the caretaker government, proposed that a Constitution Commission be formed to explore the prospects for Constitutional reform.
+Justice Muhammad Habibur Rahman, a former Chief Justice and Chief Adviser to the caretaker government, proposed that a Constitution Commission be formed to explore the prospects for Constitutional reform.

 A. T. M. Shamsul Huda, former Chief Election Commissioner, has called for a Constitutional amendment to ensure "checks and balances" and the separation of powers.

-Following the recent July uprising in Bangladesh, a fresh debate has arisen over constitutional reform.
-Professor Ali Riaz, who leads the Interim Government's Constitutional Reform Commission, and Rifat Hasan, have both advocated for creating a new constitution.
+Following the July Uprising in Bangladesh, a fresh debate has arisen over constitutional reform.
+Professor Ali Riaz, who leads the Constitutional Reform Commission, and Rifat Hasan, have both advocated for creating a new constitution.
 Riaz asserts that rewriting the constitution is vital to restoring democratic institutions, even if it necessitates forming a Constitutional Assembly.
-Rifat Hasan contends that the current constitution has lost its ethical authority to its citizens, particularly in the context of the July uprising, making it necessary to adopt a new one.
+Rifat Hasan contends that the current constitution has lost its ethical authority to its citizens, particularly in the context of the July Uprising, making it necessary to adopt a new one.
 He has suggested forming an all-party Guardian Council to ensure broad participation in the drafting and adopting process.
 This council would draft the constitution and, after approval, present it for adoption via a referendum.
 However, senior lawyer Z. I. Khan Panna has voiced opposition to the idea, warning that abolishing the constitution now could lead to future repeals within the next decade or two.

-The nine members who were tasked with reforming the Constitution of Bangladesh: